RaimundSchramm/mentor/git_style_guide.md

 - delete obsolete branch locally, see above.

 #### Useful History

-With Git lots of information can reside inside its history.
+With Git lots of information can reside inside a repository's history.
 If you take a careful and disciplined approach maintaining your commits and their messages you can use them to get any information.

+##### General approach

 The idea is to get a complete and nicely formatted overview of important information used in day-to-day work.
 This could be for example to see a complete list of maintaining a certain gem.